r0hankrishnan/8_week_sql/Notes/Chapter-1.md

-# SELECT STAR SQL CHAPTER 1 NOTES
+# SELECT STAR SQL CHAPTER 1: BEAZLEY'S LAST STATEMENT-- NOTES
 #### Chapter Takeaways:
    1. Think of SQL statements like legos -- specific blocks with specific functions that fit together in defined ways
    2. The general syntax of a simple SQL query is `SELECT <column>,...
 FROM <table> WHERE <clause>;`